-In February 2016, the Company committed to a restructuring plan that encompasses a series of measures intended to allow the Company to more efficiently operate in a leaner, and more directed cost structure.
+In February 2016, the Company committed to a restructuring plan that encompasses a series of measures intended to allow the Company to more efficiently operate in a leaner, more directed cost structure.
 These include reductions in the Company's workforce, consolidation of facilities, transfers of certain business processes to lower cost regions, and reductions in other third-party services costs.
-The Company anticipates that the cost efficiency program will be substantially complete by the end of the second quarter of 2017.
+The cost efficiency program was substantially complete as of June 30, 2017.